mnikander/lab/0000-questions-repo/readme.md

 Set up the repo and template as described.
 Created the this whole project as the very first question.
+Tried several smaller questions (0001 - 0004) and then a much larger question (0005).
+Got a little stuck in 0005 with the implementation of function calls for 3-address code.
+At the same time, external circumstances halted development work for several weeks.
+That froze this project entirely.

 ## Findings
 <!-- What did I learn? -->